-The CC has taken account of termination benefits in accordance of IAS 19.
+The OCC has taken account of termination benefits in accordance of IAS 19.
 The termination benefits are dealt with separately from other employee benefits because the event which gives rise to an obligation is the termination rather than employee service.

-The CC would have incurred costs if the termination was either a decision to terminate an employee's employment prior to their retirement date, or an employee's decision to accept voluntary redundancy in exchange for those benefits.
+The OCC would have incurred costs if the termination was either a decision to terminate an employee's employment prior to their retirement date, or an employee's decision to accept voluntary redundancy in exchange for those benefits.

-The CC terminated the contracts of a number of employees in 2018/19.
+The OCC terminated the contracts of a number of employees in 2019/20, summarised below: